 Defending Your Freedom

-Although there have been small steps towards decriminalizing—and perhaps eventually legalizing—marijuana for recreational use in New York, you can still face charges if marijuana is found in your possession or you’ve been accused of selling it to someone else.
+Although there have been small steps towards decriminalizing—and perhaps eventually legalizing—marijuana for recreational use in New York, you can still face charges if marijuana is found in your possession or if you have been accused of selling it to someone else.
 As soon as you can, contact an experienced criminal defense attorney who can help you understand your options for protecting your future and your freedom.
-Cases involving drug crimes can be complex, so it’s best to work with a trusted legal professional who will work hard to secure you the best possible outcome given the circumstances.
+Cases involving drug crimes can be complex, so it is best to work with a trusted legal professional who will work hard to secure you the best possible outcome given the circumstances.

 If you or someone you love is currently facing drug charges in the Queens or greater New York area, call the Law Office of Adrienne D. Edward, P.C. at (347) 997-3811 today to speak with a dedicated and knowledgeable criminal defense lawyer.